foooooooooooooooooooooooooootw/foooooooooooooooooooooooooootw/README.md

 - Computer Programs/Scripts (Python, Java, Visual Basic)
 - Quantum Computing (Qiskit)

-Outside of computing, I also have qualifications in engineering & marketing.
+💬 Outside of computing, I also have qualifications in engineering & marketing.

+🔭 I’m currently working on an algorithm for stock/forex trend+price prediction, among other things.

 My favourite programs/scripts now:
 - 💬[Python Lan Chat](https://github.com/foooooooooooooooooooooooooootw/Python-LAN-Chat), a script with GUI that sends files images and messages to everyone on LAN.